buda-base/drs-deposit/DRS-BATCH-PROCESSING/DepositWorkflow.md

 ### Temporary assumptions, to change as uploads continue
 Anything that's been built does not require links to it - that means (for now) no print masters or outlines.
 This is taken care of in the drs-deposit/output/NoPrintNoOutline.csv
+## Special circumstances
+Sometimes, you might need loads from a different day, that have not had their LOADREPORTS downloaded.
+It's possible, desirable even, to re-run deposit records from prior days.
 ## Preparation for today's deposits
 ### Fix up yesterdays deposits
 Correct and restart or reload any deposits you may have received.
 The most common problem is a duplicate upload, shown in the DRS Deposit error text: